We bring partners from across the state together to unite around shared priorities and advocate with one strong, collective voice

 OUR ADVOCACY

-While CHOM's direct work is providing housing, CHOM is deeply dedicated to advocating for equity.
+While CHOM's direct work is providing high-quality housing, CHOM is also deeply

 CREATE, FACILITATE